czue/pegasus-docs/getting-started.md

 *Note: It is possible to use the template without `virtualenv`, but it is highly recommended, and these instructions assume you are using it.*

+If you're using Postgres, you'll also want to make sure [you have it installed](https://www.postgresql.org/download/).

 ## Create and download your project codebase